-Figure 7: Setup screen.
+Figure 7 - Setup screen.

-Press the MENU button or move the mouse pointer on the right edge of the screen and then select (Setup) in the Live Monitoring menu to enter the setup screen.
+Press the MENU button on the front panel or move the mouse pointer to the top of the screen and then select (Setup) in the Live Monitoring menu to enter the setup screen.

 While setting up the DVR, there will be many opportunities to enter names and titles.
 When making these entries, a Virtual Keyboard will appear.